Dave's Lenovo Smart Display

 This screen replaces the original Google Home speaker, which I've always thought has very good audio, even if it is a little bass heavy.
 The small speakers behind the GHH aren't real wonderful.
 I would say they sound about as good as the Google Home Mini.
 The audio is clear and clean, which is important.

-A couple months ago, I added my sound bar (with external Chromecast Audio dongle connected via optical cable) to my whole house group.
+A couple months ago, I added my sound bar (with external Chromecast Audio dongle (discontinued product) connected via optical cable) to my whole house group.
 I'm presently using this speaker only with the Chromecast as the tv in the room isn't used very much.

 Using the handy remote control, I leave the soundbar turned off.
 This is because the standby current would increase my electric bill by nearly $20 per year.
 So until I want to play some music, I just listen on the GHH.
 But since I usually cast to my whole house group, I can turn on the soundbar at any time.